Esri/basic-viewer-template/README.md

-basic-viewer-template
 =====================
-*Basic Viewer* is a configurable application template that enables you to display an ArcGIS web map using a variety of tools.
+*Classic Viewer* is a configurable application template that enables you to display an ArcGIS web map using a variety of tools.

 ![Screen Shot](https://dl.dropboxusercontent.com/u/24627279/screenshots/basic_viewer_1.jpg)